pingcap/tidb-tools/sqlgen/README.md

 sqlgen is a tool for generating a random generator.

-After the execution, a golang package named *pgkname* is generated, which contains a set of files.
+After the execution, a golang package named *pkgname* is generated, which contains a set of files.
 The `Generate()` locating in *production*.go can be used to generate a random string, according to the syntax described in *bnf*.

 ## How to use